 Diazonium salts: Preparation, chemical reactions and importance in synthetic organic chemistry.

-Carbohydrates - Classification (aldoses and ketoses), monosaccahrides (glucose and fructose), D-L configuration oligosaccharides (sucrose, lactose, maltose), polysaccharides (starch, cellulose, glycogen) importance.
+Carbohydrates - Classification (aldoses and ketoses), monosaccahrides (glucose and fructose), D-L configuration, oligosaccharides (sucrose, lactose, maltose), polysaccharides (starch, cellulose, glycogen); Importance of carbohydrates.

 Vitamins - Classification and functions.